On the bright-end of the UV luminosity functions of galaxies at $z \sim 0.6-1.2$: Luminosity function and Luminosity density

 As mentioned earlier, the method from \citet{2010ApJ...710..903M} needs the stellar masses.
 So, we match our final UVW1 source-list to COSMOS/UltraVISTA $K_{s}-$selected catalogue \citep{Muzzin_2013} with a matching radius 1.5 arcsec to get the stellar masses of our galaxies.
-The matching provides 495 stellar masses (96.5 per cent of our sources), which average to $\SI{1.51e10}{M_\odot}$ in the redshift bin $0.6-0.8$.
-For these solar masses we get a relative $1 \sigma$ error of 0.111 from the \citet{2010ApJ...710..903M} code.
-Following the same procedure for the redshift bin $0.8-1.2$, we get 349 (95.4 per cent) counterparts with stellar masses for our sources, giving an average stellar mass $\SI{1.87e10}{M_\odot}$ and a relative $1 \sigma$ error on normalisation of 0.069, due to cosmic variance.
+The matching provides 495 stellar masses (96.5 percent of our sources), which average to $\num{1.51e10}{M_\odot}$ in the redshift bin $0.6-0.8$.
+For these stellar masses, we get a relative $1 \sigma$ error of 0.11 from the \citet{2010ApJ...710..903M} code.
+Following the same procedure for the redshift bin $0.8-1.2$, we get 349 (95.4 percent) counterparts with stellar masses for our sources, giving an average stellar mass $\num{1.87e10}{M_\odot}$ and a relative $1 \sigma$ error on normalisation of 0.07, due to cosmic variance.
+The estimated values of relative errors due to cosmic variance were calculated using tools from both \citet{2008ApJ...676..767T} and \citet{2010ApJ...710..903M} are tabulated in Table \ref{tab:cv}.

-The cosmic variance errors on the parameters, calculated using tools from both \citet{2008ApJ...676..767T} and \citet{2010ApJ...710..903M} are tabulated in Table \ref{tab:cv}.
-The error bars on the normalisation due to cosmic variance are 67 and 43 per cent smaller than 1 $\sigma$ statistical uncertainties.
-We expect this result because of the large area the COSMOS field covers.